 Keep therefore and do them; for this is your wisdom and your understanding in the sight of the nations, which shall hear all these statutes, and say, surely this great nation is a wise and understanding people.
 For what nation is there so great, who hath God so nigh unto them, as the Lord our God is in all things that we call upon him for?
 And what nation is there so great, that hath statutes and judgments so righteous as all this law, which I set before you this day?

-In its simplest reading, this passage (Deuteronomy 4:6-8) states that knowledge of the mitzvot will naturally elicit admiration for Israel from the nations.
+In its simplest reading, this passage (Deuteronomy 4:6-8) states that when Israel's neighbors encounter the mitzvot of the Torah, they will react with admiration.
 It thus presumes that the commandments have a universal, even self-evident, quality.
-It is as if to say: When it comes to the Torah, what’s not to like?
+As if to say: When it comes to the Torah, what’s not to like?

 This latter view may have led some of the Sages to minimize the scope of the verses above.
-For example, Rabbi Shmuel (Shabbat 75a) attributes the “wisdom and understanding” of this passage to one particular aspect of the law, astronomical/calendrical calculation.
-Such wisdom is undeniably universal:
+For example, Rabbi Shmuel (Shabbat 75a) attributes the “wisdom and understanding” of this passage to one particular aspect of the law, i.e., astronomical and calendrical calculations.
+Such knowledge is undeniably universal:

 אמר רבי שמואל בר נחמני אמר רבי יוחנן: מנין שמצוה על האדם לחשב תקופות ומזלות? ־ שנאמר (דברים ד) ושמרתם ועשיתם כי היא חכמתכם ובינתכם לעיני העמים. איזו חכמה ובינה שהיא לעיני העמים? ־ הוי אומר זה חישוב תקופות ומזלות

-Mastery of astronomy -- an empirical, objective science -- will surely impress the nations.
-But particularistic laws, such as Shabbat and kashrut, could never achieve the same result.
+Mastery of astronomy -- an empirical, objective science required for establishing the halahkic calendar -- will surely impress the nations.
+Particularistic laws, such as Shabbat and kashrut, could never achieve the same result.

-The Rambam, on the other hand, has a maximalist reading of these verses.
-He cites them in the Guide of the Perplexed (III:31) within an impassioned argument for the existence of intelligible reasons for all the mitzvot, including the hukkim.
-After all, he says, the hukkim are singled out in this passage:
+Maimonides, on the other hand, took a maximalist approach to these verses.
+He cites them in the Guide of the Perplexed (III:31) within an impassioned argument for the existence of intelligible reasons for all the mitzvot, including the hukkim (as traditionally understood, seemingly unintelligible statutes).
+After all, he says, the hukkim are singled out in this passage by name:

-This view suits a medieval rationalist such as Maimonides, with his full confidence in the rational basis of the mitzvot.
-Since the ta’am of every mitzva is based on some universally accepted good, it is only natural that the mitzvot display “wisdom and understanding” that can be universally acknowledged.
+This view should be expected from Maimonides, the foremost medieval rationalist, with his unshakeable confidence in the rational basis of every mitzvah, without exception.
+Because the reasons for the mitzvot are based on universally acknowledged goods, it is only natural that they display universal “wisdom and understanding.”

-As you continuously add to the abundance of the (Oral) Law, over and above the Written Law, the nations of the world will be amazed (to discover) how expansive and exalted is (the Oral Law), due to the wisdom and understanding of Israel.
+As you continuously add to the abundance of the [Oral] Law, over and above the Written Law, the nations of the world will be amazed [to discover] how expansive and exalted it is, due to the wisdom and understanding of Israel.

 No comments: